GoogleCloudDataproc/hive-bigquery-connector/README.md

 ### Statistics For Hive Query Planning

-It is recommended to collect some [statistics](https://cwiki.apache.org/confluence/display/hive/statsdev) (e.g. the number of rows, raw data size, etc) to help Hive to optimize query plans and parallelism, therefore improving performance.
+It is recommended to collect some [statistics](https://cwiki.apache.org/confluence/display/hive/statsdev) (e.g. the number of rows, raw data size, etc) to help Hive to optimize query plans and read parallelism, therefore improving performance.
 Follow these steps to collect statistics for a table:

 1. Run the following HiveQL query (Replace `<table_name>` with your table name):